 I think people tend to forget how much small businesses are a part of their community and help out in so many different ways.
 They are the ones sponsoring the local sporting events, supporting the school band, or helping provide activities for kids. – Cera Bollo, Summit Tiny Homes

-When you think of your local main street, there’s likely a few small businesses that immediately spring to mind.
-These businesses, and the people who frequent them, provide invaluable character and life to our towns.
-They employ our neighbours, and they provide jobs within our community.
-Without them, we’d be unable to find many unique products and services that can’t be found at bigger outlets.
+When you think of your local main street, a few small businesses immediately spring to mind.
+These businesses and those who frequent them provide invaluable character and life to our neighbourhoods.
+They also provide jobs within our community.
+Without them, we’d be unable to find many unique products and services that can’t be found at big box stores.

 I believe it’s critical that people show their support for small businesses.
 They’re the life of our country.
 We have to understand there’s power in our dollars.
 We’re making choices with every dollar we spend and the consciousness of the impact of those choices that we’re making is really important. – Teara Fraser, Iskwew Air

 As Teara references above, there is incredible power in our dollars.
 And, with a small change in our buying habits, we can create far-reaching impacts within our communities.
-LOCO BC published a study recently that powerfully highlights this impact.
-Their evidence highlights how a small 10 per cent shift in BC consumer spending towards independent businesses would create 14,150 jobs, while keeping $4.3 billion within the BC economy each year.
-Instead of having your money go to big businesses that won’t miss it, why not direct it toward improving your local community?
+LOCO BC published a study that powerfully highlights this impact.
+Their evidence highlights how a small, 10 percent shift in BC consumer spending towards independent businesses would create 14,150 jobs while keeping $4.3 billion within the BC economy each year.

 I live in such a small rural community and we need people living in these communities.
 We need to be doing everything we can to draw people to these communities.
 By supporting us, you’re supporting my family staying in this community and helping it to grow. – Alaina Lipsett, Sweet Lavations

-British Columbia is organized along a strong urban-rural divide.
-Approximately 60 per cent of our population lives in the Vancouver/Victoria metropolitan area, while the remaining 40 per cent is distributed across the rest of the province.
-As traditional rural industries decline, and we move toward a more integrated global economy, these rural areas have faced challenges retaining their population and supporting well paying, local jobs.
+British Columbia is organized along an urban-rural divide.
+Approximately 60 percent of our population lives in the Vancouver/Victoria metropolitan area, while the remaining 40 percent is distributed across the rest of the province.
+As traditional rural industries decline and we move toward a more integrated global economy, these rural areas have faced challenges retaining their population and supporting well-paying, local jobs.
 Supporting the businesses that live in these communities is a sure-fire way to conserve these towns and preserve the character of our province.

 I think, as a society, we’re often so disconnected from the source of where so many things we rely on come from.
 The more we can focus on our local economies, support local jobs, and source our products locally, the better we can connect with people and get through this together. – Leigh Joseph, Skwalwen Botanicals